The following terms are agreed to between you (the “client”) and JPG Legal LLC (the “law firm”).

 1. For Search, Application, and Monitoring package: If the client decides not to move forward with the original proposed trademark, the client may request one additional free clearance search for a new proposed trademark.

-2. The $275 filing fee reimbursement is meant to cover a range of possible fees that the law firm may have to spend to file a federal trademark application, as well as payment processing fees.
+2. The $275 filing fee is meant to cover a range of possible fees that the law firm may have to spend to file a federal trademark application, as well as payment processing fees and the law firm’s time spent filing the application.
 The law firm will keep or pay for, respectively, any surplus or deficit remaining after paying the actual cost of filing the application.
+The filing fee is not a direct reimbursement; it is an advance legal/service fee paid to the law firm in addition to the client’s trademark package fee.

 3. For clients who retain the firm for a conflict search: Though the law firm will make a reasonable effort to find any potential trademark conflicts, this does not guarantee that a trademark conflict does not exist.
 The law firm does not use any specialized search engines or databases to perform its conflict searches.